tangshuang/nautil/docs/component/two-way-binding.md

 # Two-Way-Binding

-In nautil.js we can use two-way-binding props.
+In Nautil.Component we can use two-way-binding props.
 The props which begin with `$` are two-way-binding props.

 To know more, we should follow: